little-eyes/little-eyes.github.io/_posts/2013-07-19-Thoughts-On-Open-Source.md

 title: thoughts on open source
 tags: oss
 ---
-The Open Source Software (OSS) approach can be loosely defined as releasing the source code of a product to be freely viewed, modified, and redistributed under a given license.
-This short essay explores various aspects of the OSS model, touches on some common misconceptions, and attempts to address its shortcomings.
+The Open Source Software (OSS) approach can be loosely defined as the public release of source code to be freely viewed, modified, and redistributed under a given license.
+This short essay explores various aspects of the OSS model, touches on some common misconceptions, and considers some of its shortcomings.

 --

 It is easy to draw parallels between OSS and scientific research because the scientific method is, intrinsically, an open source process.
-Science is built on replication and peer-review and therefore it is requisite that the methodology be made available for scrutiny.
-Since there are thousands of researchers working on every facet of it, science progresses at a rapid pace with a high level of accuracy and innovativeness.
+Science is built on replication and peer-review; therefore, it is requisite that the methodology be made available for scrutiny.
+Since there are thousands of researchers working on all of its facets, science progresses at a rapid pace with a high level of accuracy and innovativeness.
 It is the sharing of ideas, work, and results that allows the whole process to function.
-In the same manner as scientific theories, software will become more robust if more people with differing backgrounds look at it, tinker with it, and break it.
+In the same manner as scientific theories, software will become more robust if more people look at it, tinker with it, and break it.

 It is not, however, a basic science.
 Open Source produces a tangible result---the software---in addition to its intellectual contributions.